poseidon-framework/poseidon-framework.github.io/trident.md

 ### Poseidon package repositories

-Trident generally requires Poseidon datasets to work with.
-Most trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify one or more base directories to look for Poseidon packages.
+Trident generally requires Poseidon "packages" to work with (since version 0.28.0 it also supports direct interaction with "unpackaged" genotype data -- see `-p` below).
+Most trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify one or more base directories to look for packages.
 For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid poseidon packages (as identified by valid `POSEIDON.yml` files).

 You can arrange a poseidon repository in a hierarchical way.
 For example: